 Factors to Consider Before Buying a Franchise

-Do You Have the Money?
+Do You Have the Money To Buy a Franchise?

 Buying a franchise is not cheap.
 It costs a lot of money due to the initial investment for licensing, training, and equipment.
 It might be a while before your franchise breaks even financially.
 Additionally, you will need more money to keep the business running in the meantime.
 Most franchises require a minimum net worth before you may join.
 One question to consider – do you have enough money to maintain your way of living until you do make a profit?